gcrivera/mapofthrones/README.md

 - indicate number of (major) characters at location?
 - zoom details? - show character images if zoomed in close enough
 - bug - back button doesn't unhighlight location icons (if char in multiple locations)
+- bug - back button does not work at all

 ## Use Notes
 Click on location -> click on character